nymtech/dev-portal/src/tutorials/ipfs-service-provider/writing-uc-functions.md

 * `timeElapsed` & `today` - We assign `timeElapsed` to `Date.now()` (a large number representing milliseconds elapsed since epoch time) and use it to assign it to `today`, a new date value that we use to display a timestamp on the UI when the response is received back from the server.

 * `downloadFileButton` - To round off this User Client application, we will want to be able to download the file from the Service Provider if we get a successful response from it after sending the file through the mixnet.
 Inside our function,after creating a `dataLog` object, we will assign an `onclick` function to it.
-You can see we pass the file's hash (`fileCid`) along with its path and type as parameters.
+You can see we pass the file's hash (`fileCid`) along with its `path` and `type` as parameters.

-Below our `displayJsonResponse()` function , paste the following `sendDownloadRequest()` code below.
+Below our `displayJsonResponse()` function , paste the following code for our new function, `sendDownloadRequest()` below.

 ```typescript